CodeFetch/router-u-boot/README.md

 ![](http://www.tech-blog.pl/wordpress/wp-content/uploads/2015/11/uboot_mod_uboot_upgrade.jpg)

+### TFTP firmware recovery

+When using TFTP firmware recovery with acquiring a DHCP lease the gateway IP address is expected to be the TFTP server.
+Otherwise the default TFTP server IP address is `192.168.1.1` and the default firmware image name is `MODEL_firmware.bin` (e.g. `tl-mr10u-v1_firmware.bin`).

+For some devices this IP address and the image name may differ to ensure compatibility with OEM firmware:

+- TP-Link
+  -  TL-WR841N v9 (`192.168.0.66` - `wr841nv9_tp_recovery.bin`)
+  -  TL-WR841N v10 (`192.168.0.66` - `wr841nv10_tp_recovery.bin`)
+  -  TL-WR841N v11 (`192.168.0.66` - `wr841nv11_tp_recovery.bin`)

 ### Network Console

-Second, very useful modification is a network console (it is a part of original U-Boot sources, but none of the manufacturers included it).
-It allows you to communicate with U-Boot console over the Ethernet, using UDP protocol (default UDP port: 6666, router IP: 192.168.1.1).
+The network console allows you to communicate with U-Boot console over the Ethernet, using UDP protocol (default UDP port: 6666, router IP: 192.168.1.1).
+It will be replaced with a telnet implementation in the future.

 ![](http://www.tech-blog.pl/wordpress/wp-content/uploads/2013/04/u-boot_mod_for_tp-link_with_ar9331_netconsole.jpg)